Lymphoma in children

 Antibody therapy is a type of targeted treatment.
 It uses antibodies that have been specially made in a lab to stick to a protein on a cancer cell.
 This activates the immune system to destroy the cancer cell.

-Rituximab is an antibody therapy that can be used to treat Burkitt lymphoma and DLBCL in children.
+Rituximab is an antibody therapy that can be used to treat Burkitt lymphoma and diffuse large B-cell lymphoma (DLBCL) in children.
 It is given through a drip or central line, in combination with chemotherapy.
 Your child has pre-medication first, to help prevent any reactions.
 They have their first dose of rituximab very slowly, so their specialist can check for any reactions.
 They have rituximab in cycles, to fit in with their chemotherapy cycles.
 How often your child has rituximab varies depending on the particular chemotherapy they are having.

 Surgery